LuccasHF/SitedeVendas/README.md

-Just a standard web site made by using HTML and CSS.
+It was supposed to be a standard web site made by using HTML and CSS.